-The following graph shows estimated cdf's on a basis of 100,000 Monte Carlo simulations for the aggregated loss with a Bernstein copula representing U and a minimal correlation Gaussian copula representing V, for various values of p.
-For comparison purposes, we have also added an estimated cdf for the aggregated loss for a Bernstein copula representing U and an upper Fréchet (or comonotonicity) copula representing V.
+The following graph shows estimated cdf's on a basis of 100,000 Monte Carlo simulations for the aggregated loss using lognormal margins with the parameters from Table 5 with a Bernstein copula representing U and a minimal correlation Gaussian copula representing V, for various values of p.
+For comparison purposes, we have also added an estimated cdf for the aggregated loss for a Bernstein copula representing U and an upper Fréchet (or comonotonicity) copula representing V. Note that the Bernstein copula is here constructed according to Cottin and Pfeifer (2014) on the basis of the ranks of the risk vectors, see also Pfeifer and Ragulina (2020), Chapter 3.